MRdevX/license-lens/README.md

 ## API Usage

-You can also use License Scout programmatically:
+You can also use License Lens programmatically:

 ```typescript
 import { checkLicenses } from "@mrdevx/license-lens";